oceanprotocol/docs/infrastructure/deploying-provider.md

 #### 6. Confirm the Provider is accessible

 Once started, the Provider service is accessible on `localhost` port 8030/tcp.
 Run the following command to access the Provider.
-The output should be similar to the one displayed here.&#x20;
+The output should be similar to the one displayed here.

 ```bash
 $ curl localhost:8030